Almond Flour Peanut Butter Cookies

 Cream butter and sugar.
 Add the softened butter and both sugars to a mixing bowl or bowl of a stand mixer and cream together for 1 minute.

-Add all ingredients.
+Add wet then dry ingredients.
 Add in the egg, peanut butter and vanilla and beat for 1 additional minute.
 Add in the dry ingredients, aside from the chocolate chips, and beat until combined.
 Fold in the chocolate chips.

 Scoop.
 Once the dough has chilled, scoop using a 2 tablespoon scoop and place on the baking sheet, keeping enough space between each cookie.